Table of Content

 Net Cash Flow From Operating Activities

-For a small business owner, this number helps answer a practical question: can the ordinary business produce enough cash to cover ordinary obligations?
-It should be read beside the Profit and Loss Statement, Accounts Receivable, Accounts Payable and bank reconciliation records.
+For a small business owner, the number helps answer a practical question: can ordinary trading produce enough cash to cover ordinary obligations?
+It should be read beside the Profit and Loss Statement, Accounts Receivable, Accounts Payable, cash budget and bank reconciliation records.

 Where Net Cash Flow From Operating Activities Appears